sugarlabs/sugar-docs/dev-environment.md

 output listed by RandR.
 You can set this variable to override that with any other of the connected outputs reported by the xrandr command, for example VGA1 if you have an external monitor.

+### use_chroot

+Set the option to false if you don't want to build and run in a chroot.
+If you don't know what that means you'd better not use the option.
+This is currently supported only on Fedora 19, on other distributions it's likely to fail unless you manually install the required dependencies.